 The blood vessels specifically in this region constrict, reducing blood flow through the gut.

-This little muscle guy in his relaxes mode is why some people report a pressing need to visit a bathroom for the number two when
+This little muscle guy in his relaxed mode is why some people report a pressing need to visit a bathroom for the number two when they’re nervous.

 Or for a constant or other, as frequent urination is yet another flight or flight “side effect”.
 In a typical situation, when you’re not feeling nervous or anxious, the bladder is relaxed as it fills with urine from the kidneys.
 In contrast to our “normal”, the bladder’s external sphincter muscles might be closed to make sure that urine doesn’t leak out.

 Also, ever felt a sudden urge to throw up before that interview?
 Sometimes those butterflies can turn into nausea because of that before mentioned adrenaline rush which can temporarily stop digestion.

 Butterflies are usually harmless, but if these fight-or-flight feelings interfere with daily life, a frequent nervous stomach may be a sign of an anxiety disorder or even a gastrointestinal issue.

 One way to deal with butterflies is to convince the body that it’s not in actual physical danger.
 Take a deep breath and relax.
 Unless you’re eyeing a position as a flame-thrower in the circus, job interviews aren’t really that dangerous, right?